- How many credits can I register for each semester?

-The intended outcome for those who bring more management experience is postgraduate employment in the health care industry with more, or more significant, management responsibility than that held previously.
+For experienced health care managers, the expected outcome of the program is advancement to a position with greater management responsibility.
 For those with more limited management experience, the intended outcome is a responsible health care management position; many students prefer to begin with a fellowship experience.

 Try one of these links for more information:

 - The UNC Visitor’s Center